Local momentum space: Scalar field and gravity: Some essential preliminaries for the computation of divergences in the one-loop VD effective action

-where $Q_{\alpha\beta}$ is the ghost term, $K^i_\beta$ are the generators of gauge transformation and S is the classical action.
-The main difference in this expression and that of standard effective action lies in the use of covariant derivative,
+where $Q_{\alpha\beta}$ is the ghost term, $K^i_\beta$ are the generators of gauge transformation and $S$ is the classical action.
+The gauge parameter $\alpha$ (not to be confused with the spacetime index) must be taken zero after the effective action has been calculated.
+The main difference between this expression and that of standard effective action lies in the use of the covariant derivative,

-where $\Gamma^k_{\ ij}$ are the connections which are indispensable for obtaining gauge condition independent result.
+where $\Gamma^k_{\ ij}$ are the connections that are indispensable for obtaining a gauge condition-independent result.
 There is more than one way to compute the above expression.
-One way is to find the differential operator corresponding to $S_{j}^{;i} + \dfrac{1}{2\alpha}K^i_\beta[\bar\phi]K^\beta_j[\bar\phi]$ and then employ heat kernel technique \cite{scholar,tomsbook} to compute the divergences in effective action.
-However, this technique is applicable to some restricted class of operators called minimal operators and can, in certain cases, be extended to non-minimal ones following the work of Barvinsky \& Vilkovisky \cite{nonminimal} (see \cite{ourpaper1,od1,od2,od3,od4,od5,od6} for its applications).
-Owing to a highly non-trivial form of the operator, we instead resort to the perturbative expansion technique.
-The idea is to write the term in brackets in Eq.~(\ref{effac}) as,
+One way is to find the differential operator corresponding to $S^{;i}{}_j + \dfrac{1}{2\alpha}K^i_\beta[\bar\varphi]K^\beta_j[\bar\varphi]$ and then employ the heat kernel technique (see chapters 5-7 of \cite{tomsbook}, and \cite{scholar}) to compute the divergences in effective action.
+This technique applies only to some restricted class of operators called minimal operators.
+Although the technique can be extended to non-minimal operators as well following the work of Barvinsky and Vilkovisky \cite{nonminimal} (see \cite{ourpaper1,od1,od2,od3,od4,od5,od6} for its applications), it is still very difficult to implement it in practice.
+As such we resort to the perturbative expansion technique as follows (for application of this technique see \cite{ourpaper2,mackaytoms,tomsapp4,sandeep}).
+We first split the fields $\varphi^i$ into a background $\bar\varphi^i$ and a "quantum part" $\eta^i$ as follows,

+Remember that $\varphi^i$ could either be the scalar field or the metric field depending on the space-time indices contained in the condensed index `$i$' on the field $\varphi^i$.
+We can now write the term in brackets in Eq.~(\ref{effac}) as,